Rajniskumarkn/Rajniskumarkn/README.md

 </p>

 <p>
-I’m a Full Stack.
+I’m a Developer.
 Ex-Front-End-Intern @1Stop || Web Developer ||
 I am pursuing a degree in Information Technology at the University of Chandigarh.

-Rajnish Kumar, an aspiring Full-Stack Developer with a dedication to excellence and a hunger for knowledge.
+Rajnish Kumar, an aspiring Full-Stack Developer as well Software developer with a dedication to excellence and a hunger for knowledge.
 Proficient in both front-end and back-end design, I excel in developing cutting-edge solutions with precision and efficiency, consistently meeting deadlines.
 Outside of coding, I find solace in church, fostering a balanced perspective and nurturing creativity.
 Currently pursuing a BE-IT degree at Chandigarh University, I've honed skills